 To repair import data by streaming the data over the network, you must specify the directories that contain the original files you were importing using the

 /d parameter.
-You must also specify the copy log file that you downloaded from your storage account.
+Also specify the copy log file that you downloaded from your storage account.
 A typical command line to repair an import job with partial failures looks like:

 WAImportExport.exe RepairImport /r:C:\WAImportExport\9WM35C2V.rep /d:C:\Users\bob\Pictures;X:\BobBackup\photos /sn:bobmediaaccount /sk:VkGbrUqBWLYJ6zg1m29VOTrxpBgdNOlp+kp0C9MEdx3GELxmBw4hK94f7KysbbeKLDksg7VoN1W/a5UuM2zNgQ== /CopyLogFile:C:\WAImportExport\9WM35C2V.log

 In the following example of a copy log file, one 64-K piece of a file was corrupted on the drive that was shipped for the import job.
-Since this is the only failure indicated, the rest of the blobs in the job were successfully imported.
+Since this failure is the only one indicated, the rest of the blobs in the job were successfully imported.